Partners In Progress Workforce Readiness

 Shadowing & Mentorship

 High school and college students may apply to be matched with a professional who can provide an inside-look at the student's career of interest.
-The Gilbert Chamber Foundation collects student applications three times each year for program cycles in the Spring, Summer, and Fall.
-From these applications, business professionals review and select students to mentor.
-After a mandatory orientation, each student and mentor can work at their own pace to accomplish between 16 and 20 hours of career shadowing within a specific time frame.
-All mentors and students come together for a closing reception at the end of each cycle.
+The Gilbert Chamber Foundation collects student applications twice each year for program cycles in the winter and summer.
+Each student and mentor can work at their own pace to accomplish between 16 and 20 hours of career shadowing and all mentors and students come together for a closing reception at the end of each cycle.